RBI cuts rates by 25 bps, sees need to spur growth

-MUMBAI (Reuters) - The Reserve Bank of India (RBI) cut its benchmark interest rate by 25 basis points on Thursday, in a widely expected move to boost the economy, while keeping its monetary policy stance “neutral” despite subdued inflation.
+MUMBAI (Reuters) - The Reserve Bank of India (RBI) cut its policy interest rate by 25 basis points on Thursday, in a widely expected move to boost the economy just a week before voting begins in an election that will decide whether Prime Minister Narendra Modi gets a second term.

-The six-member monetary policy committee (MPC) cut the repo rate to 6.00 percent as predicted by 57 of 67 analysts polled by Reuters last week.
-The reverse repo rate was reduced to 5.75 percent.

-Four out of six MPC members voted for a 25 basis points cut, while two called for the rates to remain unchanged.
-Five of them called for the policy stance to remain “neutral” while one MPC member voted for it to be changed to “accommodative”.
+Though inflation remains subdued, falling farm incomes and record high unemployment are seen as hampering Modi’s prospects going into the polls after economic growth slid to 6.6 percent in December - its slowest in five quarters.

 “The need is to strengthen domestic growth impulses by spurring private investment which has remained sluggish,” the RBI wrote in the policy statement.